 However, I must note that the relentless barrage of repeated questions can be tiresome, especially after long or consecutive days cycling, but it is important not to blame any individual as they are merely satisfying their curiosity as to who you are and why you are buying eggs from their local store.
 At times it can grate on you, though fortunately, travelling as a pair it is often that only one of you has to take the brunt, which is a relief if the other is tired, fatigued or run down.
 I later learned that it is better to embrace it, take a moment or two to say “a salaam alaikum” (Hello) or share a wave rather than put on my metaphorical blinkers and ignore what is going on around me.

 I leave Pakistan with extremely fond memories, from the undeniably inspirational to the comical.
-I chuckle to myself looking back and reminding my self of wearing odd pairs of small sandals when using hotel and guest house bathrooms, the photographs we have of us swarmed by Pakistani tourists wanting selfies as if we were celebrities, singing at the top of my voice The Sound of Music soundtracks while passing school children, the inability for us to enquire about food at restaurants despite our elaborate body language, whilst repeating “Daal?
+I chuckle to myself looking back and reminding my self of wearing odd pairs of small sandals when using hotel and guest house bathrooms.
+The photographs we have of us swarmed by Pakistani tourists wanting selfies as if we were celebrities.
+Singing at the top of my voice The Sound of Music soundtrack while passing school children.
+The inability for us to inquire about food at restaurants despite our elaborate body language, whilst repeating “Daal?
 Chapati?
-Naan?“, we never understood how they couldn’t interpret that we were obviously hungry, perhaps it was our pronunciation, perhaps they were just in shock that we had swanned through the door, attempting to learn the toilet techniques of the Asian squat and wash bucket combination, often resulting in wet underwear.
-We enjoyed times with school children mimicking each other and teaching them simple games, I always remember the meaningless conversations with people we couldn’t actually understand but managed to mutually and equally enjoy each other’s company.
+Naan?”
+We never understood how they couldn’t interpret that we were obviously hungry, perhaps it was our pronunciation, perhaps they were just in shock that we had swanned through the door.
+Attempting to learn the toilet techniques of the Asian squat and wash bucket combination, often resulting in wet underwear.
+We enjoyed times with school children mimicking each other and teaching them simple games.
+I always remember the meaningless conversations with people we couldn’t actually understand but managed to mutually and equally enjoy each others company.
 All of these memories I hope will stay with me and remind me of the time spent in this remarkable country.